 Other than sheer laziness, it is hard to say with any accuracy what took him so long to begin writing any fiction apart from the occasional short story, usually of the variety routinely savaged by writing workshops.
 He has written those off and on since the age of 20, but didn't begin his first novel until he was 38.
 Hoping to make up for lost time, he plans to be well over the hill by 65.

 Unlike Skelly, the American correspondent depicted in The Warlord's Son, Dan's occasional vagabond existence has not rendered him too restless for steadfast marriage and fatherhood.
 Since 1988 he has been married to Liz Bowie, also a journalist, and they live in Baltimore.
-Their children Emma and Will are in college.
+Their children, Emma and Will, have graduated from college and are making their mark at home and abroad.

 Author photo credit: Lloyd Fox, The Baltimore Sun